Jenelle Evans’ Mother Barbara Speaks Out Against Son-In-Law Following Wedding Snub: ‘I’ve Been Crying’

 “When I’m out here working constantly, every f***ing minute of the day, she’s sitting around,” Eason said.
 “This place looks different every day.
 It’s all because of me.
 These people wouldn’t be here if it weren’t for me.”

 Jenelle Evans and her husband hooked up at the end of 2015 not long after her split from Nathan Griffith, the father of her middle child.
 Evans and Griffith separated a few months after becoming engaged during a trip to St. Thomas in early 2015.
-A year later, in August 2016, Evans announced she and Eason are expecting their first child.
+A year later, in August of 2016, Evans announced she and Eason are expecting their first child.

-Jenelle Evans and David Eason’s first child was born in January 2017.
+Jenelle Evans and David Eason’s first child was born in January of 2017.
 Before long, the couple got engaged during a hike in the mountains.

-Do you think Jenelle Evans should’ve invited her mother Barbara to the wedding in spite of their recent custody battle over Jace?
+Do you think Jenelle Evans should’ve invited her mother to the wedding in spite of their recent custody battle over Jace?
 Share your thoughts below.

 [Featured Image by Frazer Harrison/Getty Images]